 Baltimore's Little Italy is a neighborhood that is dear to many of my fellow Baltimoreans.
 We're very fortunate to have a real deal generations old immigrant neighborhood in the heart of our downtown corridor.
 Family owned Italian restaurants are on nearly every corner.
 Real estate is often sold by word of mouth.
 Benvenuti alla Piccola Italia.

-St - my sisters favorite restaurant in all of Baltimore.
-This place
+High St - my sisters favorite restaurant in all of Baltimore.
+This

-is a landmark and an institution of red-sauce Italian cuisine.
-You
+place is a landmark and an institution of red-sauce Italian

-will be served abundant portions by waitresses in old-school
+cuisine.
+You will be served abundant portions by waitresses in

-uniforms.
-It feels like coming home (well at least to anyone that
+old-school uniforms.
+It feels like coming home (well at least to

-has an Italian mother like me).
-The food is delicious, unchanged
+anyone that has an Italian mother like me).
+The food is delicious,

-over time.
-Sabatino's is an especially good late night dining, most
+unchanged over time.
+Sabatino's is an especially good late night

-nights of the week it is open until midnight and on Friday and
+dining, most nights of the week it is open until midnight and on

 Osteria da Amedeo, a corner wine bar on S. Exeter St